Xilinx/PYNQ_Peripherals/README.md

 ## Contributing

-See the CONTRIBUTING file for details on how to contribute new peripheral drivers.
-We are actively welcoming contributions.
+Contributions to this repository are welcomed.
+Please refer to [CONTRIBUTING.md](https://github.com/Xilinx/PYNQ/blob/master/CONTRIBUTING.md) for details on how to contribute new peripheral drivers.

 ## License